ha165/AI-HMIS/README.md

 6. Generate application key: `php artisan key:generate`
 7. Install Laravel Passport: `php artisan passport:install` and set in the .env file the CLIENT_ID and CLIENT_SECRET that you receive
 8. Add your own mailtrap.io credentials in MAIL_USERNAME and MAIL_PASSWORD in the .env file

+## Material React Frontend Installation

+1. Set up your api for the project
+2. Download and Install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/).
+3. cd to your react app `cd react-app` of the product and run `yarn install` or `npm install` to install our local dependencies.